Incremental Computing

 |---|---|---|

-| Query Complexity | Higher means greater cost | Outer Join + large amounts of historical data connection may generate many retraction operations |
+| Query Complexity | Higher complexity means higher cost | Outer joins with large amounts of historical data may generate many retraction operations. |

-| Data Change Type | Append-Only has lowest cost | Update/Delete requires interaction with historical data, higher compute cost |
+| Data Change Type | Append-only data has the lowest cost | Update/Delete requires interaction with historical data, which increases compute cost. |

-| Scheduling Frequency | Higher means greater cost | Higher frequency increases system fixed overhead (Plan generation, resource allocation) ratio |
+| Scheduling Frequency | Higher frequency means higher cost | Higher frequency increases the share of fixed system overhead, such as plan generation and resource allocation. |

 Cost-Based Optimization Framework